Here’s a simple way to improve your reports: Use active voice whenever possible.

 A new approach to the problem was explored by the mayor.
 PASSIVE VOICE

-Passive voice is useful when you don’t know who committed an act:
+There’s one situation when passive voice is useful: when you don’t know who committed an act.

 The crime scene was compromised.
 PASSIVE VOICE (effective: You don’t know who compromised it)